usaid-cs/yesterday-i-learned/random.md

 1. You don't [pump air into your own scuba gear](https://www.youtube.com/watch?v=pZYWO0ylFoQ) because (a) it's hard, and (b) the pump adds oils and lubricants into the air you breathe.
 1. Article 1: WhatsApp tracks your metadata.
 Article 2: [for spam](https://www.whatsapp.com/safety/WA_StoppingAbuse_Whitepaper_020418_Update.pdf).
 1. Cross check is pushing someone over with the middle of the stick. (i.e. no crosses are formed)
-1. *Fettuccine* means ribbon. *Lasagna* means cooking pot. *Linguine* means little tongues. *Penne* means quill. *Spaghetti* means cord. *Vermicelli* means little worms.
+1. _Fettuccine_ means ribbon. _Lasagna_ means cooking pot. _Linguine_ means little tongues. _Penne_ means quill. _Spaghetti_ means cord. _Vermicelli_ means little worms.
 1. Coding with the intention to pass something like PEP 8 is like [not seeing the gorilla when you count basketball passes](https://www.youtube.com/watch?v=wf-BqAjZb8M&feature=youtu.be&t=691).
 Formatting is not everything.
 [Just because a rule exists, it doesn't mean it makes sense to obey it.](https://medium.com/@copyconstruct/small-functions-considered-harmful-91035d316c29): "Programmers who insist on (doing pretty much anything minor) risk not seeing the forest for the trees."
 1. The fabulous Rubyist Sandi Metz has a famous talk called All The Little Things, where she posits that [“duplication is far cheaper than the wrong abstraction”, and thus to “prefer duplication over the wrong abstraction”](https://www.youtube.com/watch?v=8bZh5LMaSmE&feature=youtu.be).
 (Line copied from article above)
 1. "RE:" means regards, not reply.
 1. The more alien life we find, the more likely it is for the great filter to be [ahead of us](https://www.youtube.com/watch?v=UjtOGPJ0URM), something that destroys all civilisations.
-Us not finding any alien life means *we might have passed the great filter*.
+Us not finding any alien life means _we might have passed the great filter_.
 1. Honeycrisp apples are good, but really not that much different from Royal Gala.
 Ambrosia is a sweeter, less acidic apple that at least tastes different from ordinary.
 1. In perfect communism, the government owns all companies.
 In socialism, this is not necessarily the case.
 1. [HTTP has 30+ registered method names](https://www.iana.org/assignments/http-methods/http-methods.xhtml), most of which being WebDAV exclusives.
 When I say "WebDAV exclusive", it means [the `REPORT` method](https://evertpot.com/dropbox-post-api/) is [an extension of WebDAV RFC2518, and therefore an extension of HTTP 1.1 RFC2616, but not actually part of HTTP 1.1](https://tools.ietf.org/html/rfc3253#section-1.1).
 1. Mr Rohit says: "there's a reason [etl](https://en.wikipedia.org/wiki/Extract,_transform,_load) jobs are run on [dwh](https://en.wikipedia.org/wiki/Data_warehouse)", with the "dwh" being a place where you keep cleaned data that you want to analyse.
 1. [Coding Horror](https://blog.codinghorror.com/code-tells-you-how-comments-tell-you-why/) ("the best kind of comments are the ones you don't need"), [Clean Code](https://www.investigatii.md/uploads/resurse/Clean_Code.pdf) (page 54, "The proper use of comments is to compensate for our failure to express ourself in code.
-Note that I used the word *failure*.
+Note that I used the word _failure_.
 I meant it.
-Comments are always failures."), [The Pragmatic Programmer](https://www.nceclusters.no/globalassets/filer/nce/diverse/the-pragmatic-programmer.pdf) (page 249, "The code already shows how it is done, so commenting on this is redundant—and is a violation of the *DRY* principle."), all believe in not needing comments only when absolutely necessary to explain *why* you wrote something some way, *and* when you have no better way to write a piece of code.
+Comments are always failures."), [The Pragmatic Programmer](https://www.nceclusters.no/globalassets/filer/nce/diverse/the-pragmatic-programmer.pdf) (page 249, "The code already shows how it is done, so commenting on this is redundant—and is a violation of the _DRY_ principle."), all believe in not needing comments only when absolutely necessary to explain _why_ you wrote something some way, _and_ when you have no better way to write a piece of code.
 1. An expression that is assigned is called a statement (i.e. a complete line).
 Some expressions can be used as statements.
 In short, [expressions can be reduced to some kind of value](https://stackoverflow.com/a/4728147/1558430).
 1. [AI effect](https://en.wikipedia.org/wiki/AI_effect): if we understand it, then it's not real AI.
 1. "A function should have a docstring, unless it meets all of the following criteria: not externally visible, very short, obvious." - [Leaked CIA coding standard](https://wikileaks.org/ciav7p1/cms/page_26607631.html)
 1. To keep the house cool during summer, [keep the windows closed during the day](https://www.timescolonist.com/opinion/to-stay-cool-leave-house-windows-closed-or-open-1.2179996), whether or not you have air conditioning.
 1. 卧槽 is just 我操.
 1. The pope's official stance on evolution and the big bang is: [he actually believes it](https://www.smithsonianmag.com/smart-news/pope-would-you-accept-evolution-and-big-bang-180953166/).
-1. You can't [fix phone screens with windshield repair kits](https://www.youtube.com/watch?v=Bf5sY6FxPHc): *"...the Roman Catholic Church has recognized Darwinian evolution for the past 60 years.
-It openly rejects Intelligent Design and Young Earth Creationism saying that it 'pretends to be science.'"* Read more [here](https://www.independent.co.uk/news/world/europe/pope-francis-declares-evolution-and-big-bang-theory-are-right-and-god-isnt-a-magician-with-a-magic-9822514.html): *"The pope's statement is significant.
+1. You can't [fix phone screens with windshield repair kits](https://www.youtube.com/watch?v=Bf5sY6FxPHc): _"...the Roman Catholic Church has recognized Darwinian evolution for the past 60 years.
+It openly rejects Intelligent Design and Young Earth Creationism saying that it 'pretends to be science.'"_ Read more [here](https://www.independent.co.uk/news/world/europe/pope-francis-declares-evolution-and-big-bang-theory-are-right-and-god-isnt-a-magician-with-a-magic-9822514.html): _"The pope's statement is significant.
 We are the direct descendents from the Big Bang that created the universe.
-Evolution came from creation."*
+Evolution came from creation."_
 1. [Turning software into hardware](http://yosefk.com/blog/its-done-in-hardware-so-its-cheap.html) is worthwhile only if the hardware either helps you speed up a costly function, or if it helps you parallelise the function by simply throwing more resources at it.
 1. A "unit" is a file or module containing a set of related functions, not a single function.
 You don't need a new test case for every function unless you work at JPL.
 You can assert multiple times in a test.
 Don't go crazy.
 But most importantly, [untested Code Is Broken by Definition](https://code.tutsplus.com/tutorials/write-professional-unit-tests-in-python--cms-25835).
 1. In Age of Empires 2, long bowmen in towers do extra damage to ships, and for some reason [the same extra damage to camels](https://www.youtube.com/watch?v=msr27PwObVM), making them the same thing.
 1. [2017 was a really good year for aviation](https://www.airfleets.net/crash/fatalities_year.htm) with only 12 known fatalities.
 1. UK is in [no-deal](https://www.youtube.com/watch?v=agZ0xISi40E) Brexit position because it basically wants complete autonomy in its jurisdiction (no free movement of people, goods, financial contribution to the union, and trade policies), which is not a thing even for the most basic EU partners, like Turkey.
-1. Firefox OS failed not because it didn't solve a problem, but because it didn't solve *its users' problem*.
+1. Firefox OS failed not because it didn't solve a problem, but because it didn't solve _its users' problem_.
 It failed because the people who would buy Firefox OS are all geeks, and the rest of the population cares about price, not how open the web is.
 1. Interest in [Hudson](https://en.wikipedia.org/wiki/Hudson_%28software%29), Jenkins' predecessor, collapsed because Oracle wanted to trademark "Hudson".
 [Other reasons to hate Oracle](https://www.reddit.com/r/linux/comments/2e2c1o/what_do_we_hate_oracle_for/cjvewbi/): Buying Java with the sole purpose to sue Google for money, burning MySQL so people move to Oracle DB, only allowing fortune 500 companies to contribute to OpenOffice, closing source for Solaris so OpenSolaris can no longer be built.
-1. You are supposed to test *just* the function in a unit test, mocking everything except that function.
+1. You are supposed to test _just_ the function in a unit test, mocking everything except that function.
 Assuming [your language has no concept of interfaces](https://sendgrid.com/blog/when-writing-unit-tests-dont-use-mocks/), if you have a function call inside a function, and your unit test does not mock out anything, then you're doing something wrong.
-1. The Russian [Skoptsy people](http://ezinetime.net/skoptsy-people-members-of-an-old-russian-cult-that-practiced-the-removal-of-all-sexual-organs/) practiced the removal of *all* sexual organs.
+1. The Russian [Skoptsy people](http://ezinetime.net/skoptsy-people-members-of-an-old-russian-cult-that-practiced-the-removal-of-all-sexual-organs/) practiced the removal of _all_ sexual organs.
 It is unclear how the people reproduced.
 1. [Ordering food before drinks at a drive thru is faster than if you order drinks first.](https://www.narcity.com/life/tim-hortons-employees-claim-that-canadians-are-using-the-drive-thru-completely-wrong)
 1. In an effort to include girls in boy scouts, [the boy scout rule of software engineering](https://deviq.com/boy-scout-rule/) has been renamed the [scout rule](https://dev.to/ben/the-boy-scout-rule-is-now-the-scout-rule-420g).
 Same article: ["campsite rule"](https://www.urbandictionary.com/define.php?term=Campsite%20rule), because Boy Scouts of America won't like brand infringement.
-1. ["1927-12-31 23:54:08" happened twice in Shanghai](https://stackoverflow.com/a/6841479/1558430), when the Kuomintang government changed the reference from 北平 to 南京, in the sense that [民國17年（1928年），國民政府統一中國，原中央觀象台的業務由南京政府中央研究院的天文研究所和氣象研究所分別接收。天文研究所編寫的曆書基本上沿襲中央觀象台的做法，仍將全國劃分為5個標準時區，只是在有關交氣、合朔、太陽出沒時刻等處，不再使用北平的地方平時，而改以南京所在的標準時區的區時即東經120°標準時替代。](https://history.stackexchange.com/a/9549).
+1. ["1927-12-31 23:54:08" happened twice in Shanghai](https://stackoverflow.com/a/6841479/1558430), when the Kuomintang government changed the reference from 北平 to 南京, in the sense that [民國 17 年（1928 年），國民政府統一中國，原中央觀象台的業務由南京政府中央研究院的天文研究所和氣象研究所分別接收。天文研究所編寫的曆書基本上沿襲中央觀象台的做法，仍將全國劃分為 5 個標準時區，只是在有關交氣、合朔、太陽出沒時刻等處，不再使用北平的地方平時，而改以南京所在的標準時區的區時即東經 120° 標準時替代。](https://history.stackexchange.com/a/9549).
 1. The difference between vanilla and French vanilla, as it turns out, is [eggs](https://www.seattletimes.com/life/food-drink/whats-the-difference-between-vanilla-and-french-vanilla/).
 1. [Boeing 777](https://en.wikipedia.org/wiki/Boeing_777) is the world's largest twinjet.
 1. [sRGB uses a non-linear "tone response curve" to make a better use of the human visual perception](https://ciechanow.ski/color-spaces/).
 Rest of the article: extremely in-depth explanation of colour spaces.
 1. Garlic makes most main courses taste better.
 1. There is a prison room in the Big Ben.
 1. [Busywork](https://en.wikipedia.org/wiki/Busy_work) is basically work done that has no value.
 A different term is [make-work job](https://en.wikipedia.org/wiki/Make-work_job), a job that costs more to support than the value it provides, like... certain government jobs I guess.
-1. ["Xinjiang time"](https://en.wikipedia.org/wiki/Xinjiang_Time) (UTC+06:00), used by ethnic [Uyghurs](https://en.wikipedia.org/wiki/Uyghurs), is two hours behind Beijing time, used by Han people who *also* live in Xinjiang.
+1. ["Xinjiang time"](https://en.wikipedia.org/wiki/Xinjiang_Time) (UTC+06:00), used by ethnic [Uyghurs](https://en.wikipedia.org/wiki/Uyghurs), is two hours behind Beijing time, used by Han people who _also_ live in Xinjiang.
 1. Tanzania made almost [a million tonnes of sesame seeds](https://en.wikipedia.org/wiki/Sesame#Production_and_trade) in 2016.
 1. Taxidermists rarely agree to taxidermy a pet because [they don't have mannequins ("stuffing") of the right size and shape to make it look right for every pet](https://www.youtube.com/watch?v=L6S5amkCoyc).
 1. According to [some wiki thing](https://zh.wikipedia.org/wiki/%E4%BC%A0%E7%BB%9F), French traditions are much more influential to other cultures than other traditions, 50% more (according to some metric) than the English.